 Preeminence Data Integrity Audit (if applicable) conducted by my chief audit executive.
 13. In accordance with section 1001.706, Florida Statutes, I certify that the audit conducted verified that the data submitted pursuant to sections 1001.7065 and 1001.92, Florida Statutes [regarding Preeminence and Performance-based Funding, respectively], complies with the data definitions established by the Board of Governors. ₽.
-Data Integrity Certification Representations, C1 I certify that all information provided as part of the Board of Governors Data Integrunding and Preeminence or Emerging Preeminence status (if applicable) is true a I understand that any unsubstantiated, false, misleading, or withheld information certification void.
+Data Integrity Certification Representations, 01 I certify that all information provided as part of the Board of Governors Data Integrending and Preeminence or Emerging Preeminence status (if applicable) is true a I understand that any unsubstantiated, false, misleading, or withheld information certification void.
 My signature below acknowledges that I have read and unders information will be reported to the board of trustees and the Board of Governors.
-Certification: Date_30 March 20 President and co relati tand t rrect to the e best of my knowledge; and I certify that this Board of Governors Data Integrity Certification for Performance Emerging Preeminence status (if applicable) has been approved by the university the best of my knowledge.
-Certification: board Funding (and Preeminence or s and is true and correct to The second secon -
+Certification: Date_30 March 20 President ind co relati tand t rrect to the e best of my knowledge; and I certify that this Board of Governors Data Integrity Certification for Performance Emerging Preeminence status (if applicable) has been approved by the university the best of my knowledge.
+Certification: Date_30 March 20 Board of Trustees Chair board Funding ( and Preeminence or s and is true and correct to The second secon - -